Snawoot/rabotaua-cv-updater/README.md

 rabotaua-cv-updater update
 ```

-Application will be running continously, updating all your CV's in random intervals about to 4 hours.
+Application will be running continously, updating all your CV's in random intervals about to 30 minutes.
 If application is being restarted, it will figure out next update from own records on last update.

 ## Datadir structure